Employment checks document cross reference tool

 Identity checks

-• two forms confirming address, two forms of non-photographic and a passport sized photo.
+- two forms confirming address, two forms of non-photographic and a passport sized photo (with a counter-signatory).

 The list of identity documents provided are recommended on the basis that they have required the individual to have some form of identity check for them to be issued and therefore offer the strongest assurance.
-Other evidence could be acceptable, refer to guidance on gov.uk
+Other evidence could be acceptable.
+You can refer to further guidance on gov.uk.

 Right to work checks

-• one of the documents or combination of documents as outlined in list B.
+- one of the documents or combination of documents as outlined in list B (group 1 or 2).

 Detailed information on the documentary evidence required can be found on the UK visas and immigration section of the gov.uk website.